dina-web-nrm/redmine-docker/README.md

 * number of plugins : 1
 * see the fetch_themes_and_plugins.sh

-### mail-harvesting
+### mail-harvesting , coupling between an email-address and a project
-Work-in-progress

-cron-daemon is not started automatically
+**NB 1:** cron-daemon is not started automatically in the redmine-docker container.

-*/etc/init.d/cron status
+* /etc/init.d/cron status
-*/etc/init.d/cron start
+* /etc/init.d/cron start
-*/etc/init.d/cron stop
+* /etc/init.d/cron stop

+$ crontab -l
+* * * * * /bin/bash -l -c '/usr/src/redmine/mail-script/receive_imap.sh'

+**NB 2:for test** This cron-job runs once a minute.

+coupling between an email-address and a project is done in the file /usr/src/redmine/mail-script/receive_imap.sh

-The cron-job runs once a minute. harvests from 1 single demo-project called 'myproject' The 'harvesting'-script creates a log file ( not necessary)
+**NB 3:for test** The 'harvesting'-script creates a log file ( not necessary)

 # Configurating SSL

 ## Development: Certificates and setting up SSL in
-Put the certification, crt- and key-file,  in the 'nginx-proxy-certs'-directory
+Put the certification, crt- and key-file,  in the local 'nginx-proxy-certs'-directory

 ## Production: Certificates and setting up SSL in development
 An external proxy (e.g DINA-Web/proxy-docker)